Worldwide shipping with track & trace

 You want to receive signals from multiple directions Omnidirectional

-You know where the signal is coming from and want maximum amplification Directional
+You know where the signal comes from and want maximum amplification Directional

 You work with a base station or mobile network Omnidirectional